Wind-Reprocessed Transients from Stellar-mass Black Hole Tidal Disruption Events: Radiation hydrodynamics of super-Eddington accretion disks

 With the time evolution of the photon-trapping radius in hand, we can then estimate the bolometric luminosity of the reprocessed radiation that escapes.
 For $r>r_{\rm tr}$, there is negligible adiabatic cooling and thus the observed bolometric luminosity remains roughly constant.
 As in \citet{PiroLu2020}, the observed emission is thus computed as the flux of radiation across the trapping depth:

 where for $r<r_{\rm tr}$ the radiation energy density $\mathcal{E}(r)$ is computed via adiabatic expansion \citep[e.g.,][]{StrubbeQuataert2009}

 Here, $L_{\rm acc}$, $\rho(R_d) = \dot{M}_{\rm out}/(4 \pi R_d^2 v_w)$, $R_d$, and $v_w$ are all evaluated at $t=t_0$.
 The $dr_{\rm tr}/dt$ term in Equation~(\ref{eq:L_obs}) incorporates the effect of the changing trapping depth over time.
-The $(1-e^{-\tau_X})$ term (here $\tau_X$ is the optical depth above $r=R_d$ from Equation~\ref{eq:tau}) accounts for the fractional amount of accretion power that is absorbed and reprocessed by the wind.
-In this case, the fraction of the accretion power (primarily in X-rays) which escapes unabsorbed is
+The $(1-e^{-\tau_x})$ term accounts for the fractional amount of accretion power (primarily in X-rays) that becomes trapped within the flow.
+In this case, the fraction of the accretion power which escapes unabsorbed is

-In principle, the optical depth for X-ray absorption and thermalization may be different than the electron-scattering optical depth adopted in Equation~(\ref{eq:tau}).
-Here we assume the relevant opacities are comparable and direct the reader to \citet{Metzger2022} for further discussion.
+where $\tau_x$ is the optical depth computed as in Equation~(\ref{eq:tau}) above $r=R_d$ using $\kappa_x$, the opacity for absorption and thermalization of X-rays.
+Determining the precise value of $\kappa_x$ requires a detailed model for the ionization state of the accretion flow and ejecta, which is outside the scope of this work.
+Here we follow \citet{Metzger2022} and assume that the opacity for absorption and thermalization of X-rays is comparable to the opacity for electron scattering, $\kappa_x \approx \kappa_s$, reasonable for the temperature-density regimes considered here.
+Of course this is a simplification and further studies of the accretion physics in the inner disk are necessary to investigate these details.
+Qualitatively, if in fact the true value of $\kappa_x$ is higher (lower), we expect the X-rays to be trapped deeper (further out) within the ejecta outflow, effectively increasing (decreasing) the temperature and velocity of the inner shock where the fast and slow ejecta collide (see Figure~\ref{fig:cartoon}).

-In general, at early times ($\lesssim$days after disruption) when $\tau \gg 1$, nearly all accretion power is absorbed and reprocessed.
-On timescales of months after disruption, the wind becomes optically thin and a significant fraction of accretion power begins to emerge.
+In general, at early times ($\lesssim$days after disruption) when $\tau_x \gg 1$, nearly all accretion power is absorbed and reprocessed.
+On timescales of months after disruption, the ejecta becomes optically thin and a significant fraction of accretion power begins to emerge.
 We discuss this further in Section~\ref{sec:Xray}.